How to get a Florida business license: costs and steps

 Renew your Florida business licenses on time

-- Local business tax receipts: Renew with city and county authorities yearly
+- local business tax receipts: renew annually with city and county authorities

-- DBA registration: Renew fictitious name registration every five years
+- doing business as (DBA) registration: renew every five years

-Organize and track your renewal dates.
-Keep a calendar or digital reminder to help your business stay ahead of deadlines.
+Set calendar reminders or use digital tracking to stay ahead of deadlines.

 Get your business set up right with Xero

-With Xero, you can track expenses, manage invoices, and connect your bank accounts in one place.
-From startup to growth, you get the accounting tools you need to run your business, not your books.
-Get one month free and see how easy your business finances can be.
+Xero helps you stay organized from day one.
+Track expenses, manage invoices, and connect your bank accounts in one place.
+Get the accounting tools you need to run your business efficiently.

 FAQs on Florida business licenses